Parham-Saravani/vertex-store/README.md

 # Vertex Store

-Modern Full Stack E-Commerce Platform built with Vanilla JavaScript, Express.js and MongoDB.
+Vertex Store is a modern Full Stack E-Commerce platform developed using Vanilla JavaScript, Express.js and MongoDB.

+The project provides a responsive shopping experience with category filtering, product management, dark mode support, custom REST APIs and a scalable architecture for future development.

+---

 🌐 **Live Demo**
 https://vertex-store-chi.vercel.app/